i05nagai/memorandum/language/english_speaking.md

     * invent
         * he conceived the plot for this film while he was still a studnet
     * become pregnant
+        * The baby was conceived in April, so it will be born in January.
 * disciplined
     * The young gymnasts who won the competition were a talented and disciplined team
     * Those children and